expressjs/body-parser/README.md

 ### bodyParser.json(options)

 Returns middleware that only parses `json`.
-This parser accepts any Unicode encoding of the body.
+This parser accepts any Unicode encoding of the body and supports automatic inflation of `gzip` and `deflate` encodings.

 The options are: